 “General Motors today announced its Detroit-Hamtramck Assembly Center will be known as Factory Zero, reconfigured to an all-electric vehicle assembly plant,” the automaker said in a prepared statement.
 “The name Factory Zero reflects the significance of this facility in advancing GM’s zero-crashes, zero-emissions and zero-congestion future”

-GM is investing a massive $2.2 billion into Factory Zero for retooling and various other upgrades – the single largest investment the company has ever made into a single manufacturing facility.
+GM is investing a massive $2.2 billion into Factory Zero for retooling and various other upgrades – the single largest investment the company has ever made into a manufacturing facility at one time.
 Both the GMC Hummer EV SUT and SUV will be built at Factory Zero, along with the new Cruise Origin robotaxi.
 Other GM EVs will also be built at the plant, the automaker said, but it has not confirmed any beyond the Hummer EV and Origin.

 “Factory ZERO is the next battleground in the EV race and will be GM’s flagship assembly plant in our journey to an all-electric future,” said GM’s executive vice president of Global Manufacturing, Gerald Johnson.
 “The electric trucks and SUVs that will be built here will help transform GM and the automotive industry.”